-Marie and Cléo are the mother-daughter duo behind the new French brand, Maison Cléo, whose sold-out ‘Agnès’ blouse was the obsession of every “It” girl this summer.
+Marie and Cléo are the mother-daughter duo behind the new French brand, Maison Cléo, whose sold-out ‘Agnès’ blouse was the obsession of every “It” girl last summer.
 Cléo is a longtime seamstress, and Marie’s great-great grandmother Louise – herself a fashionable doyenne – was the head of a tailoring workshop in the 19th century.
 As a family-oriented French label, Maison Cléo promises transparent pricing, beautifully handmade clothes from quality materials, and looks that possess the kind of je ne sais quoi that drives the fashionably-minded to buy out styles in a matter of hours.

 Instead of clothes, Simon Porte Jacquemus sells “poetry” at his eponymous label, or more accurately, covetable “It” girl fashion with both a romantic and surrealist aesthetic.
 Jacquemus is a self-taught designer who started working in fashion at 18, and by building a social-media following was able to parlay his online reputation into bigger and better collections.
 Eventually, he won the LVMH prize, caught the notice of celebrities like Solange, Emily Ratajkowski, and Selena Gomez, and became the breakout star of 2017 with his incredible Spring/Summer 2017 collection.